nethesis/nethserver-ibays/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

 Shared folders
 ==============

-A shared folder (also known as I-bay) is a resource which can be accessed on the services installed on the system and permissions set by this module.
+A shared folder is a resource on the system which can be accessed according to services installed on the system and permissions set by this module.

 Create new / edit